Haim02/Django-with-React-An-Ecommerce-Website/README.md

-Certainly!
-Here's a README template for your GitHub repository:

----

 # eCommerce Platform with React, Redux, Django & Postgres

 This project is an eCommerce platform built from scratch using React, Redux, Django, and Postgres.
 It includes essential features such as a shopping cart, product reviews, ratings, user profiles with order history, a checkout process with PayPal and credit card integration, JWT authentication, and more.